quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 end
 ```

-Based on this discussion, we can quantify the aforementioned 'difficulties' in the inverse operation of what we just demonstrated, namely converting a given operator to a symmetric tensor map given only its matrix elements in the irrep basis.
+Based on this discussion, we can quantify the aforementioned 'difficulties' in the inverse operation of what we just demonstrated, namely converting a given operator to a symmetric `TensorMap` given only its matrix elements in the irrep basis.
 Indeed, it is now clear that this precisely requires isolating the reduced matrix elements introduced above.
-Given the matrix elements of the operator in the irreep basis, this can in general be done by solving the system of equations implied by the [Clebsch-Gordan decomposition](wignereckart).
+Given the matrix elements of the operator in the irrep basis, this can in general be done by solving the system of equations implied by the [Clebsch-Gordan decomposition](wignereckart).
 A simpler way to achieve the same thing is to make use of the fact that the [Clebsch-Gordan tensors form a complete orthonormal basis](https://en.wikipedia.org/wiki/Clebsch%E2%80%93Gordan_coefficients#Orthogonality_relations) on the coupled space.
 Indeed, by projecting out the appropriate Clebsch-Gordan coefficients and using their orthogonality relations, we can construct a diagonal operator on each coupled irrep space $V^{(k)}$.
 Each of these diagonal operators is proportional to the identity, where the proportionality factor is precisely the reduced matrix element associated to the corresponding irrep fusion tree.
 ```{figure} ../_static/SymmetricTensors/none2symm.svg
 :scale: 12%
 :name: none2symm